SergKredo/Chernobyl_Virtual-Reality/README.md

 # Chernobyl_Virtual-Reality
-My internship project about Chernobyl in VR and AR.
+My internship project about Chernobyl in Virtual Reality.